anandvamsi/RedhatOpenshift/AddingJavaVersion.md

 $ oc tag openjdk-21:1.20-3.1724181172 openjdk-21:latest
 ```

+## Openshift UI(Administrator-->Build-->ImageStream---(Search for java))
-## Edit the Java ImageStream on the openshift namespace, as below, by adding a new tag with the custom name.
+### Edit the Java ImageStream on the openshift namespace, as below, by adding a new tag with the custom name.
 Example:
 ```bash
     - name: openjdk-21 <-- Display name
       annotations: